How to set up Windows 11’s Android app store

 There are some restrictions at the moment, but they’re all circumventable which we’re going to show you in this very guide!

-Update to the latest version of Windows 11
+Update to the latest version of the app store

 Windows 11 has to be up to date for you to get the Android Subsystem, which hasn’t been officially released to the public yet.
 Once it’s actually released, you won’t need to leap through so many hoops to get hold of this.